Bringing the Vacation Home: Building the Hammock Cabana.

-I have writing and producing a podcast called "Home Space and Reason" about Home Aesthetics, Organization, Automation and Functionality.
+I write and produce a podcast called "Home Space and Reason" about Home Aesthetics, Organization, Automation and Functionality.

 Episode five is about the spaces in your home and yard that don't get used...and re-imagining it for something more fulfilling.
 In this podcast, I tell the story of when I did this exercise myself and ended up imagining (and then creating) a Hammock Cabana in my unused space despite our yard being so very small.
 Thankfully the hedges we have planted are growing quickly now that Fall is here and they will cover the fence in no time!